Yeronga, Queensland: Transport

 Yeronga railway station on the Beenleigh line provides access (travelling south) to Beenleigh (and with a change of train, the Gold Coast) and (travelling north) Ferny Grove via the Brisbane central business district.

 The opening of the railway from Corinda to the South Brisbane river wharves in June 1884 gave Yeronga improved access to the city (via the Victoria Bridge) and surrounding areas.
 The extension of the line to South Brisbane in 1891, and the connecting tram service, further improved access to the city.
 The opening of the Merivale Bridge in 1978 enabled trains to connect to Roma Street, Central and other city stations, though many people travelling to the south end of the City still detrain at South Bank station and walk over the Goodwill Bridge (pedestrian & bicycle only), or at South Brisbane station to walk or catch a bus over the Victoria Bridge.
 The railway through Yeronga was electrified in 1984, at which time a 30-minute service frequency was introduced.
 This increased to 15-minute frequency on 20 January 2014.

-There are also two bus services that travel through the suburb, to the city and Indooroopilly.
+There are also three bus services that travel through the suburb providing direct links to the City, University of Queensland and Indooroopilly.

 Upon its creation the Brisbane City Council (BCC) became responsible for tram, and then bus public transport in its area.
 One of the first BCC bus routes was provided to Yeronga in 1940, known then as Route 7.
 This service to the City continues to be provided, known today as the Route 107.
-The Route 105 bus now provides an additional service to Indooroopilly.
+The Route 127 bus now provides an additional service between Fairfield and Indooroopilly, while the Route 192 provides a service from Yeerongpilly to the City via the UQ Lakes Bus Station.